sauerkrausi/LMD_utils/README.md

 **Usage:**
 1. use CosciaLab QuPath to LMD online tool to convert geojson file into xml file
 Link: (https://qupath-to-lmd-mdcberlin.streamlit.app/)
-2. check that calibration points and QCs are all working.
+2. Check that calibration points and QCs are all working.
-3. make sure to select 96 well plate.
-No need to update the well map, since the python script will sort by the name of teh QuPath annotation.
+3. Make sure to select 96 well plate.
+No need to update the well map, since the python script will sort by the name of the QuPath annotation.
 Confirm plate layout  >> process file >> download zipped filed
-4. extract zipped folder and copy folder path.
+4. Extract zipped folder and copy folder path.
-5. add folder path into python file under INPUT_PATH
+5. Add folder path into python file under INPUT_PATH
 6. Save and run python script